groboclown/petronia/docs/extensions/api/core.platform.api.md

 * Public triggering allowed
 * Only instance listening permitted

-may ignore the raise-to-top value.
+Set the window as focused and optionally raised to top.
+Some platformsmay ignore the raise-to-top value.

 ### Event `core.platform.api/move-native-window`